Riddle of Fire: Synopsis

-Brothers Jodie (Peters) and Hazel (Stover), along with their friend Alice (Phoebe Ferro), devise a scheme to steal a video game from a nearby warehouse.
+Brothers Jodie and Hazel, along with their friend Alice, devise a scheme to steal a video game from a nearby warehouse.
 They manage to get away with the game but find themselves unable to play the game because they do not know the password to the television.
-Jodie and Hazel's mother (Hoetmer) agrees to tell the boys the password if they bring her a blueberry pie.
+Jodie and Hazel's mother agrees to tell the boys the password if they bring her a blueberry pie.
 Unable to secure a pie from the local pie-maker, they get her recipe and set out to find the ingredients.
 While trying to get eggs, the last carton is taken by John Redrye of the Enchanted Blade Gang.

-They follow him to the home of the gang, led by Anna-Freya Hollyhock (Tipton), who may be a witch.
+They follow him to the home of the gang, led by Anna-Freya Hollyhock, who may be a witch.
 They stowaway in the back of their truck and ultimately find themselves on an adventure where they team up with Anna-Freya's daughter, Petal, to find a speckled egg, make the blueberry pie, and play their video game.